interIDEAS/InterIDEAS_data/README.md

 Dataset is licensed under CC BY 4.0

 ## Contact Us
-If you have a any questions regarding the dataset or publication, please creat an issue in this git repository.
+If you have any questions regarding the dataset or publication, please creat an issue in this git repository.